Frequently Asked Questions

 Yes, all of our studio instructors are working professional artists or designers as well as passionate and skilled teachers.
 Plus, with a 10:1 student to faculty ratio, students are easily able to receive personal attention.
 Learn more about our faculty.

 The bachelor of fine arts (BFA) is an undergraduate studio degree.
 2/3 of the classes are spent learning and creating things (fine art pieces, websites, designs, etc.).
 The remaining 1/3 of the classes are in traditional liberal arts (writing, research, humanities).
 The BFA curriculum is rooted by Core Four—fundamental courses that are structured to enrich each student's professional development over four years.

 The bachelor of science (BSc) is an undergraduate degree that comprises 2/3 communications, liberal arts, and business courses, and 1/3 studio courses.
 Students’ interests, goals, and strengths dictate which program is a better fit.
 The BSc curriculum integrates three critical dimensions of creative communication: creative management courses, studio courses, and liberal studies courses.

 MCAD has a partnership with Macalester College for students interested in specific courses not offered by MCAD.

 Yes, MCAD offers two online programs: the post-baccalaureate certificate in interactive design and marketing and the master of arts in sustainable design.
 We also offer a post-baccalaureate certificate in graphic design for working professionals—this course is taught in a part-time, evening and weekend format.

-A portfolio is a documented body of artwork you have produced and is required for admission to many of the academic programs at MCAD.
-Requirements differ depending on the program to which you are applying, but, in general, 12–20 images of your work are required.
+This documented body of artwork you have produced is required for admission to many of the academic programs at MCAD.
+Requirements differ depending on the program to which you are applying, but generally 12–20 images of your work are required.
 Learn more about specific program requirements.